 Our Floating Security Barrier designed and build for protection from big or small or fast marine vessel.
 Our Floating Barrier is an ideal solution for all kind of marine places which need security.
 Mavi Deniz offers Floating Physical Barrier solution to prevent threats from the sea.
 The project is developed to be shaped by customer demands, to include flexible and cost-efficient solutions, and to avert terrorist attacks, especially of high-speed boats.

-The Need: After the terrorist attack, the Navy ordered marine floating security barrier to establish a defense perimeter at naval bases worldwide.
+The Need: After the terrorist attack, the Navy ordered marine floating security barrier to establishing a defense perimeter at naval bases worldwide.

 LNG, Oil Production and Transportation Facilities

 The Need: Offshore and coastal oil and gas facilities require significant construction and operational investment.
 Protecting these assets from malicious and destructive attacks by installing marine floating security barrier demonstrates to investors and insurers that the operating owner is a credible business directly addressing high risks to operational stability.
 Technology driving the expansion of floating production, storage, and offloading (FPSO) and floating, storage, and regasification units (FSRU) alone increases demand for meeting the highest marine floating security standards.

 What We Did: Harbor Offshore Barriers specialists are using high-performance computer modeling to examine barrier reliability and efficiencies under simulated conditions to design an offshore system.
 These include sea and weather conditions, water depths, and wave action to replicate “real-world” engineering requirements.